Main themes of the story

 2 the birth and youth of Esau and Jacob (Genesis 25:19-34).
-Rebecca gave birth to two sons with very different temperaments.
-The conflict between them would be the basis for conflict between later generations and nations.
+Rebecca gave birth to twin sons, Esau and Jacob.
+The boys had very different temperaments.
+The conflict between them became the basis for conflict between later generations and nations.

 3 Rebecca and the blessing of